-- To what extent does UNDP Rule of Law, Security, Human Rights and Social Cohesion Portfolio respond to the priorities of the Government of Sierra Leone National Development Plan (2019-2023) and similar strategies, the UNDP Country Programme Document (2020-2023), Embassy of Ireland Mission Strategy 2019-2023 and the Sustainable Development Goals? - How relevant are the sustaining peace and social cohesion, the rule of law, security and human right interventions to the needs of Sierra Leone's supply-side justice institutions and to demand side beneficiaries' lives? - How does the support for project interventions contribute to the longer-term development results in terms of approaches, capacities, policies and strategies? - How relevant have project interventions been in leveraging the UPR recommendations to support sustainable development? - Does the intervention meet the practical and strategic needs of all genders, persons with disability, and other disadvantaged and marginalized groups?
+- To what extent does UNDP Strengthening Democratic Institutions Portfolio respond to the priorities of the Government of Sierra Leone National Development Plan (2019-2023) and similar strategies, the UNDP Country Programme Document (2020-2023), Embassy of Ireland Mission Strategy 2019-2023 and the Sustainable Development Goals? - How does the support for project interventions contribute to the longer-term development results in terms of approaches, capacities, policies and strategies? - How relevant have project interventions been in leveraging support sustainable development? - Do the interventions meet the practical and strategic needs of all genders, persons with disability, and other disadvantaged and marginalized groups?